strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 <SideBySideColumn>

-:::strapi Related concept: Services
-The code presented in this section uses one of the possible ways to create a service.
+:::strapi Related concepts: Services, EntityService API The code presented in this section uses one of the possible ways to create a service.
+The code also illustrates the use of the Entity Service API to query content directly from the back-end server.

-Additional information can be found in the [Services](/dev-docs/backend-customization/services) documentation.
+Additional information can be found in the [Services](/dev-docs/backend-customization/services) and [EntityService API](/dev-docs/api/entity-service) documentation.
 :::

 </SideBySideColumn>